Michigan judge denies request to halt LGBT adoption ruling

-GRAND RAPIDS, MI (WILX) A federal judge has denied Michigan's request to halt his preliminary injunction that preserved a Catholic adoption agency's ability to refuse to place state wards with LGBT couples.
+GRAND RAPIDS, MI (AP) -- A federal judge has denied Michigan's request to halt his preliminary injunction that preserved a Catholic adoption agency's ability to refuse to place state wards with LGBT couples.

 Judge Robert Jonker in Grand Rapids declined the stay Tuesday.
 It had been sought by state Attorney General Dana Nessel and the state Department of Health and Human Services, while the case is appealed.